2151 Wesbrook Mall, Vancouver Canada

 The Short Version: What’s new with the MaxiCourse?

 1. Online Live Streamed Lecture: Half of our didactic material has moved online, to alleviate the expenses and challenges of travel and allow you to work some of those lecture days and catch up later with the recordings [if you so choose].
-Immerse yourself in live, interactive lecture, or self-pace your learning with uploaded recordings of live presentations
+Immerse yourself in live, interactive lecture, or self-pace your learning with recordings of live presentations

-2. Lower Tuition: from $24,000 down to $19,500 (plus additional cost for live participant-led surgery slots, for those interested)
+2. Lower Tuition: from $24,000 down to $22,000 (plus additional cost for live participant-led surgery slots, for those interested)

 3. Expanded Learning: The didactic program has expanded from 13 days to 20 days, and additional world-class speakers have been added to our faculty

-4. Hands-on In-Person Modules: In-person modules are now in October, December, January, March, April, May, & June, with numerous hands-on workshops, demonstration surgeries, and participant-led live surgeries falling within those modules
+4. Hands-on In-Person Modules: In-person modules are now in November, February, March, April, June, September & October, with numerous hands-on workshops, demonstration surgeries, and participant-led live surgeries falling within those modules

 Why is the Vancouver MaxiCourse aligned with the American Academy of Implant Dentistry?